MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > ![Select a storage option and retention policy](media/si-admin-teams-choose-storage-retention-policy.png "Select a storage option and retention policy")

     >[!NOTE]
-    >If you'd like, you can publish these settings (skip to step 13).
+    > Steps 8 to 12, including, are optional.
+You can choose to configure now or later when required.
+If you choose to configure these settings later, you can skip to step 13.

 8. Under **Conversation tracking**, add the keywords and competitors that you want to track on the call.
 You can update these keywords and competitors later if your organization requires it.
 Also, you can add languages that the sellers might use during their calls with customers.
 To learn more, go to [Configure keywords and competitors in Conversation content](configure-keywords-competitors.md).
     > [!div class="mx-imgBorder"]